Sunday, September 29, 2024

 Now, gazing at this brief letter from 56 years ago, I asked myself: Who was Kate?

-I remember Kate visits in the 1970s and early 1980s.
+I remember Kate from visits in the 1970s and early 1980s.
 She was slender, elegant, a great cook and always polite with what I describe as a Irish-tinged New York accent.
 She always existed in the shadow of my father.
 He combined public charm with private bullying when my brother and I bridled at his unhinged criticism of our Texas upbringing (especially our mother) and balked at his grandiose plans to mold us into refined East Coast preppies.

 Dad shared details of Kate’s wide-ranging life: from a family of pioneers of Texas’ Rio Grande Valley, ballerina with the Ballet Russe de Monte Carlo, former nun, proprietress of a ballet school in McAllen, Texas.
 With all the tension with my father, I couldn’t see Kate as an individual—that motivated this essay, to attempt to imagine her apart from Mark Wallach.
 She had no formal role in my life, not as my stepmother, aunt or anything other than the woman married to my father.
 She must have walked an emotional knife's edge between empathy for two small-town teens and her relationship with her devoted husband.
 What was her life outside of her marriage?